- Home

 The easiest way to protect these plants is to cover them with a horticultural fleece on nights when frost is forecast.

-It can also help to apply mulches (such as garden compost or wood chippings) around fruit trees to warm up the soil.
-The heat the soil radiates can protect blossoms from frost damage.
+It can also help to apply mulches (such as garden compost or wood chippings) around fruit trees to warm the soil up.
+The heat radiated by the soil can protect blossoms from frost damage.

-To learn more about how to protect fruit trees, have a read of this advice from RHS.
+To learn more about how to protect fruit trees, have a look at this advice from the RHS.

 6. Prune shrubs that have finished blooming